Bill Russell: Post-playing career and endeavors

 Russell made few public appearances in the early 1990s, living as a near-recluse on Mercer Island, Washington, near Seattle.
 Following Chamberlain's death in October 1999, Russell returned to prominence at the turn of the millennium.
-Russell's Rules was published in 2001, and he convinced Miami Heat superstar center Shaquille O'Neal to bury the hatchet with fellow NBA superstar and former Los Angeles Lakers teammate Kobe Bryant and end the Shaq–Kobe feud in January 2006.
+In 2001, Russell and David Falkner published Russell Rules: 11 Lessons on Leadership from the Twentieth Century's Greatest Winner.
+Russell convinced Miami Heat superstar center Shaquille O'Neal to bury the hatchet with fellow NBA superstar and former Los Angeles Lakers teammate Kobe Bryant and end the Shaq–Kobe feud in January 2006.
 On November 17, the two-time NCAA champion Russell was recognized for his impact on college basketball as a member of the founding class of the National Collegiate Basketball Hall of Fame.
 He was one of five, along with James Naismith, Oscar Robertson, Dean Smith, and John Wooden, selected to represent the inaugural class.
 On May 20, 2007, Russell was awarded an honorary doctorate by Suffolk University, where he served as its commencement speaker.
 Russell also received honorary degrees from Harvard University on June 7, 2007, and from Dartmouth College on June 14, 2009.
 On June 18, 2007, Russell was inducted as a member of the founding class of the FIBA Hall of Fame.
 In 2008, Russell received the Golden Plate Award of the Academy of Achievement.

 On February 14, 2009, NBA Commissioner David Stern announced that the NBA Finals Most Valuable Player Award would be renamed the Bill Russell NBA Finals Most Valuable Player Award in his honor as an 11-time NBA champion.
 During halftime of the 2009 NBA All-Star Game, Celtics captains Ray Allen, Kevin Garnett, and Paul Pierce presented Russell a surprise birthday cake for his 75th birthday.
 Russell attended Game 5 of the 2009 NBA Finals to present Bryant the NBA Finals Most Valuable Player award.
 Russell was awarded the Presidential Medal of Freedom by President Barack Obama in 2011.
 Russell and Bryant were spectators to a basketball game for Obama's 50th birthday at the White House tennis court.
 The game featured Shane Battier, LeBron James, Magic Johnson, Maya Moore, Alonzo Mourning, Joakim Noah, Chris Paul, Derrick Rose, and Obama's friends from high school.